Lawn and Garden Shop

 west to Missouri and Minnesota, the Great Lakes region, and the Appalachian mountain region as far south as North Carolina and Tennessee.

 As one of the first plants to emerge in the spring, ramps were traditionally consumed as the seasons first "greens."
 They were considered a spring tonic because they provided some of the necessary vitamins and minerals following long winter months without access to fresh fruits and vegetables.
 Ramps are pleasant to eat and taste like spring onions with a strong garlic-like aroma.
 They are often prepared by frying in butter or pork fat with sliced potatoes or scrambled eggs.
 In the Great Lakes region, where ramps are called wild leeks, they are fried with animal fat and freshly caught smelt.
-The smelt arrive at the many creeks dumping into the Great Lakes just about in time for the harvest of the wild leeks.
+The smelt arrive at the many creeks dumping into Lake Huron, one of the Great Lakes, just about in time for the harvest of the wild leeks.
 Ramps or wild leeks are also used as an ingredient in other dishes such as soup, pancakes, and hamburgers.
 They can also be pickled or dried for use later in the year.

 Ramps are a spring ephemeral plant that can be found in the cool shady areas of deciduous forests with damp, rich soil that is high in organic matter.
 New leaves emerge from the perennial bulb in early spring, usually late March or early April, before the tree canopy of the forest develops.
 By mid May, the ramp leaves begin to die back and a flower stalk emerges.
 Thus, the annual growth period is limited to a few weeks between the time when the plants emerge and the tree canopy closes.
 About the time that the leaves begin to die back, a single long flower stalk with a seed pod and a flower at the end begins to develope.
 The flower blooms in June and the seeds mature at the top at the end of this leafless stalk.
 The seeds develope and eventually the seeds fall to the ground to germinate near the mother plant.